-Average Weather in Brooklyn New York, United States
+Climate and Average Weather Year Round in Brooklyn New York, United States

-In Brooklyn, the summers are warm and humid, the winters are very cold and windy, and it is wet and partly cloudy year round.
+In Brooklyn, the summers are warm, humid, and wet; the winters are very cold, snowy, and windy; and it is partly cloudy year round.
 Over the course of the year, the temperature typically varies from 28°F to 84°F and is rarely below 15°F or above 91°F.

 Based on the tourism score, the best times of year to visit Brooklyn for warm-weather activities are from mid June to mid July and from early August to late September.

-The warm season lasts for 3.4 months, from June 3 to September 17, with an average daily high temperature above 75°F. The hottest day of the year is July 21, with an average high of 84°F and low of 71°F.
+The warm season lasts for 3.4 months, from June 3 to September 17, with an average daily high temperature above 75°F. The hottest month of the year in Brooklyn is July, with an average high of 83°F and low of 71°F.

-The cold season lasts for 3.3 months, from December 4 to March 13, with an average daily high temperature below 48°F. The coldest day of the year is January 30, with an average low of 28°F and high of 39°F.
+The cold season lasts for 3.3 months, from December 4 to March 13, with an average daily high temperature below 48°F. The coldest month of the year in Brooklyn is January, with an average low of 29°F and high of 40°F.

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.